UnibaGEO/UGLC_point/README.md

 --------------------------------------------------------

-The entire UGLC structure is allocated in 4 main folders :
+The entire UGLC structure is allocated in 2 main repositories:
+- GitHub Scripts Repository (GSR)
+- Drive Files Repository (DFR)

+The GSR contains 5 main folders :
 - input
   This folder contains the "download" and "native_datasets" folders.
-The first one contains the downloader scripts, one for each dataset, that manage the automatic download of the native datasets (as .csv/.shp/.gpkg etc) from the source sites (Entities, Government agencies, Universities, Various repositories etc.).
+The first one contains the downloader scripts ("N_DATAFRAME_downloader.py"), one for each dataset, that manage the automatic download of the native datasets (as .csv/.shp/.gpkg etc) from the source sites (Entities, Government agencies, Universities, Various repositories etc.) and save them into the DFR download folder.
-  The second folder contains standardizer scripts wich create a standardized .csv ready to be converted into the UGLC format.
+  The second folder contains standardizer scripts ("N_DATAFRAME_standardizer.py") wich read the downloaded files into the DFR creating a standardized .csv ready to be converted into the UGLC format, and save it ("N_DATAFRAME_native.csv") into the DFR native_dataset folder.

 - csv

-      This folder contains the different folders named after the native datasets ("NN_DATASETNAME") within the "NN_CONVERTER.py," "NN_FUNCTIONS.py," and "NN_LOOKUPTABLES.json" scripts which allow the filtering of the native datasets and its conversion into a new dataset having the same format as the final UGLC dataframe, and will be allocated in "02.OUTPUT\CONVERTED_DATAFRAMES" directory.
+  This folder contains one folder named after each different native datasets ("N_DATAFRAME") contains the converter script ("N_DATAFRAME_converter.py") and the lookup tables ("NN_DATAFRAME_lookuptables.json") which read the native datasets from the DFR, then filter and convert each native datasets into the UGLC standard using also the functions from the lib folder, and save them ("N_DATAFRAME_converted.csv") into the DFR output/converted_csv folder.

 - output

-      This folder contains the script "UNIFIER.py" that allows the union of all converted and adapted datasets present in the  "02.OUTPUT\CONVERTED_DATAFRAMES" directory, into the final UGLC dataframe allocated into the "FINAL_DATAFRAME" folder.
+  This folder contains the unifier script ("unifier.py") that read the converted datasets from the DFR output/converted_csv folderand and merge all converted and standardized datasets, generating the final UGLC dataframe ("UGLC_version_N.csv"), saving it into the DFR output folder.

 - lib

-      This folder contains the script "UNIFIER.py" that allows the union of all converted and adapted datasets present in the  "02.OUTPUT\CONVERTED_DATAFRAMES" directory, into the final UGLC dataframe allocated into the "FINAL_DATAFRAME" folder.
+  This folder contains the functions script ("function_collection.py") wich are called from the converter scripts into the GPR for various data conversion.

+- files
+  This folder contains all the files used by this readme file, like pictures and the license.

-All the scripts are commanded by the "ORCHESTRATOR.py" master script in the main folder "UGLC".
+All the scripts are managed by the "orchestrator.py" master script in the main folder.

-Into the main folder there is also the README.txt and the sub-folder "README_FILES" wich contain all this informations and the pictures of the UGLC dataframe.
+Into the main folder there is also this readme file wich contains all this informations and the pictures of the UGLC dataframe.

 --------------------------------------------------------
 ## :red_circle: Requirements